Similes for Confident with Explanation and Examples

 1. She explained the lesson as confident as a scholar with knowledge, and her words were clear.

-2. He answered as confident as a learned teacher, although the questions were tricky.
+2. He answered as confidently as a learned teacher, although the questions were tricky.

 3. She stood as confident as a scholar presenting research, yet remained humble.

-4. He spoke as confident as someone who studied carefully, so others listened.
+4. He spoke as confidently as someone who studied carefully, so others listened.

 5. She walked in as confident as a scholar ready to teach, and she felt prepared.